 Goodrich & Geist, P.C.
 Strives to Obtain Maximum Compensation for Truck Accident Victims Injured by Fatigued Drivers

 After you’ve been injured in a truck accident caused by a fatigued truck driver, you may be entitled to compensation for your injuries and damages, including for:

 - Past and future medical expenses to treat your injuries

 - Costs of long-term care if you are disabled as a result of your injuries

 - Lost wages due to time missed from work during your recovery

 - Lost earning capacity if you are disabled from your job or from all gainful employment

 - Lost quality of life, such as due to disability or disfigurement

 - Pain and suffering

 Pursuing a truck accident claim can be a complex task.
-Let the experienced truck accident attorneys of Goodrich and Geist fight to get you the fair and full compensation you deserve in your case.
+Let the experienced Pittsburgh fatigued driving truck accident lawyers of Goodrich and Geist fight to get you the fair and full compensation you deserve in your case.